-- 8.7 Playing Behavior Exhibited Toward an Opponent - 8.7.1 No contact: Contact is limited to what is allowed in a basketball game. - 8.7.2 There are no individual foul limits.
+- 8.6.1 Players who do not substitute properly will be warned but will not receive a two-minute suspension.
+However, illegal substitution will result in a free throw for the opposing team. - 8.7 Playing Behavior Exhibited Toward an Opponent - 8.7.1 No contact: Contact is limited to what is allowed in a basketball game. - 8.7.2 There are no individual foul limits.
 However, repeated fouls or dangerous play will result in a warning to the player. - 8.7.3 A second warning of any kind to an individual player will result in a two-minute suspension and the team plays short. - 8.7.4 Three, two-minute suspensions result in the disqualification of that player.